WebAssembly/spec/proposals/Exceptions.md

 tagged catch blocks.

 Try blocks, like a control-flow blocks, have a _block type_.
-The block type of a try block defines the value yielded by the evaluation the try block when either no exception is thrown, or the exception is successfully caught by one of its catch blocks, and the instructions within the catch block can recover from the throw.
+The block type of a try block defines the values yielded by the evaluation the try block when either no exception is thrown, or the exception is successfully caught by one of its catch blocks, and the instructions within the catch block can recover from the throw.

 In the initial implementation, try blocks may only yield 0 or 1 values.

 ### Throws

 The _throw_ instruction has a single immediate argument, an exception tag.
-The exception tag is used to define the exception constructor used create the exception.
+The exception tag is used to define the constructed exception.
 The arguments for the constructor must be on top of the value stack, and must correspond to the exception type signature for the exception.

-When an exception is thrown, the created exception is stored internally for access when the exception is caught.
-The runtime is then searched for nearest enclosing try block body that execution is in.
-That try block is called the catching try block.
+When an exception is thrown, the values on the stack (corresponding to the type signature) are popped off and the corresponding exception is constructed.
+The exception is stored internally for access when the exception is caught.
+The runtime then searches for nearest enclosing try block body that execution is in.
+That try block is called the _catching_ try block.

 If the throw appears within the body of a try block, it is the catching try block.

-If a throw occurs within a function body, and it doesn't appear inside the body try block, the throw continues up the call stack until it is in the body of an an enclosing try block, or the call stack is flushed.
+If a throw occurs within a function body, and it doesn't appear inside the body of a try block, the throw continues up the call stack until it is in the body of an an enclosing try block, or the call stack is flushed.
 If the call stack is flushed, execution is terminated.
 Otherwise, the found enclosing try block is the catching try block.

-The catching try block thrown in the body of a catch block is never the corresponding try block of the catch block, since instructions in the body of the catch block are not in the body of the try block.
+A throw inside a the body of a catch block is never caught by the corresponding try block of the catch block, since instructions in the body of the catch block are not in the body of the try block.

-Once a catching try block is found for the throw, the value stack is popped back to the size the value stack had when the try block was initially entered.
+Once a catching try block is found for the throw, the value stack is popped back to the size the value stack had when the try block was entered.
 Then, tagged catch blocks are tried in the order they appear in the catching try block, until one matches.
 A tagged catch block matches if the corresponding `catch` instruction is applicable, i.e. the corresponding exception was generated using the constructor defined by the tag of the `catch` instruction.

 If a matched tagged catch block is found, control is transferred to the body of the catch block, and the constructor arguments (when the exception was created) are pushed back onto the stack.

 Otherwise, control is transferred to the body of the default catch block.
 However, unlike tagged catch blocks, the constructor arguments are not